hadi-ilies/SimpleGolangChatServer/README.md

 <p>
 </p>

 > 	This Program is a very simple chat Server written in go, that works following a room concept, for instance the server create/manage rooms and users connect to it.
 Each users can connect to a room or join one if there is an available spot.
-The server checks if there is an available spot in active rooms, if not, it will create a new one
+The server checks if there is an unoccupied spot in active rooms, if not, it will create a new one

 ## Usage